Leaping Bunny FAQs

 To become Leaping Bunny certified companies must:

-Guarantee that no animal testing takes place on their finished products and the ingredients these products are made up of, at all stages of product development by the company, its laboratories, manufacturers and ingredients suppliers after a fixed cut-off date;
+- Guarantee that no animal testing takes place at any stage of their supply chain (i.e. on their finished products, on the raw materials or ingredients these products are made up of).
+This includes animal testing by the company, its laboratories, manufacturers or suppliers after a fixed cut-off date;

-Actively monitor their supply chains, obtaining yearly assurances that no animal testing has been conducted after this fixed cut-off date;
+- Actively monitor their supply chains, maintaining ongoing up-to-date records and assurances that no animal testing has been conducted after their fixed cut-off date;

 What is a fixed cut-off date?

-A company’s fixed cut-off date is a date after which none of its products or ingredients will have been tested on animals.
-A fixed cut-off date allows a company to enforce their animal testing policy, and gives suppliers a practical way to move away from animal testing.
+A company’s fixed cut-off date is a date after which none of the substances in the products have been tested on animals.
+A fixed cut-off date enables a company to enforce their animal testing policy, and gives suppliers a practical way to move away from animal testing.

 Why is a fixed cut-off date confidential?

-All certified companies must set a fixed cut-off date, regardless of whether or not they/ their suppliers have ever animal tested in the past.
+All certified companies must set a fixed cut-off date, regardless of whether or not they/their suppliers have ever animal tested in the past.
 We do not share the fixed cut-off date of any certified company, as it is an internal marker for companies to monitor suppliers by, not an external indicator of previous animal testing.
+Companies holding the Leaping Bunny cosmetics and personal care certification, which are headquartered or operating within the EU, are encouraged to use a fixed cut-off date of 11th March 2013, which harmonises with the date that the EU animal testing regulations for cosmetics came into force.

 Questions about finding Leaping Bunny certified products